 During the spring, sand is removed from the streets (put down for snow and ice control over the winter) as well all the accumulated trash, and other debris.
 During the fall, debris, as well as accumulated leaves, is removed to prevent clogging or entering storm drains which can result in localized flooding and may create a hazard.

-Leaves are natural - yet decomposing leaves on streets and sidewalks can wash into storm drains and eventually end up in Iowa lakes, streams and the Iowa Rivers.
+Leaves are natural - yet decomposing leaves on streets and sidewalks can wash into storm drains and eventually end up in Iowa lakes, streams, and the Iowa Rivers.
 Leaves and nutrients over-fertilize lake water and encourage harmful aquatic plants and algae to thrive.
 The result is murky lake water that isn’t good for swimming and fishing and which harms wildlife.

-Street Sweeping in the month of November.
+Street Sweeping in the month of June and November.

 Any questions feel free to contact us at 515-967-2418